Wamy-Dev/easyrequirements/README.md

 Eeverything you need to know is in [the wiki](https://github.com/Wamy-Dev/easyrequirements/wiki).

 ## Can I use this on linux or mac?
 Yes.
 If on Windows use the .bat version.
-If on linux or mac use the .sh version (to be released soon).
+If on linux or mac use the .sh version.